dalet-oss/terraform-provider-kowabunga/docs/resources/vnet.md

 ### Optional

 - `desc` (String) Resource extended description
-- `private` (Boolean) Whether the virtual network is private or public
+- `private` (Boolean) Whether the virtual network is private or public (default: **true**).
+The first virtual network to be created is always considered to be the default one.

 ### Read-Only